UK: Labour suspends Jeremy Corbyn after reaction to anti-Semitism report | DW | 29.10.2020

 "He has also had the whip removed from the Parliamentary Labour Party."

-Corbyn was quick to respond to the news of his suspension.
+Corbyn was quick to respond to the news.
 He tweeted: "I will strongly contest the political intervention to suspend me.
 I’ve made absolutely clear those who deny there has been an anti-Semitism problem in the Labour Party are wrong.
 I will continue to support a zero tolerance policy towards all forms of racism."

 Allegations of anti-Semitism plagued Corbyn and his party throughout his tenure as leader.